subconsciousnetwork/subtext/README.md

 HTML comes in web pages.
 The analogy for an HTML document is quite literally _a page_.
 The image that springs to mind is of an 8.5x11” sheet, carefully typeset, with multiple fonts, headings, complex formatting, perhaps laid out across many columns.
 HTML is a publication format, designed to produce complete, indivisible artifacts, called _pages_.

 The right mental analogy for Subtext is not the page.
-It is the the [index card](https://subconscious.substack.com/p/thought-legos).
+It is the [index card](https://subconscious.substack.com/p/thought-legos).

 Subtext deliberately avoids the kind of complex presentation features offered by publishing formats like HTML, PDF, and LaTex.
 It has no opinions about fonts, colors, sizes.